LTesan/HybridGraphNets/README.md

 <img src="outputs\test_statistics\Test\Test_Unseen_ConnPlot.gif" width="550">
 </div>

-## Relative and alsolute error for inference on extra dataset
+## Relative and alsolute error for inference on test dataset

 In this section, we present two relative error metrics: one based on the L2 norm and the other on the infinity norm, applied to the three state vectors.
 Additionally, the absolute error is represented as the root mean square error (RMSE).
 In all cases, all snapshots from each test subset are considered together.